Skip to main content

 Frequently Asked Questions

-Do Shih Tzus shed?
+Do Shih Tzus shed much?

-How much grooming does a Shih Tzu need?
+How much exercise does a Shih Tzu need?

 How long do Shih Tzus live?